Kong/workshop-kong-api-ai-gateway/content/11-konnect-setup/_index.en.md

 This chapter will walk you through

 * Konnect Control Plane and Data Plane creation using Kong Gateway Operator (KGO).
-* Scale Kong data plane nodes on EKS using horizontal pod Autoscaler.
+* Scale Kong data plane nodes on Kubernetes using HPA - Horizontal Pod Autoscaler.
-* Access Kong data plane through an AWS Load Balancer
+* Access Kong data plane through Minikube tunnel

 Here's a Reference Architecture that will be implemented in this workshop: